Guide to Lowering Your Credit Card Interest Rate (APR)

 Negotiate With Your Credit Card Issuer

-Consumers can also ask for a temporary reprieve if the credit card issuer won’t offer a lower rate indefinitely.
-For example, it may be possible to request a one-year rate reduction of one to three percentage points.
+Consumers can try asking for a temporary reprieve if the credit card issuer won’t offer a lower rate indefinitely.
+For example, it may be possible to request a one-year rate reduction of 1 to 3 percentage points.

 Low-Interest Credit Cards

-If you can’t quite figure out how to get a lower interest rate on a credit card with your current issuer, you could also step away from using that specific credit card.
-Instead, you might apply for a low-interest credit card to use in lieu of the card with the higher APR.
+If you can’t get a lower interest rate on a credit card with your current issuer, you could also step away from using that specific credit card and look into different types of credit cards instead.
+For instance, you might apply for a low-interest credit card to use in lieu of the card with the higher APR.

-Cardholders who have consistently made on-time payments and taken other steps to build their credit score may be able to secure a new card with a lower interest rate.
-As an added bonus, doing so can make it easier to negotiate a lower APR with a current credit card.
+Cardholders who have consistently made on-time payments and taken other steps to positively impact their credit score may be able to secure a new card with a lower interest rate.
+As an added bonus, doing so may make it easier to negotiate a lower APR with a current credit card.

 The Takeaway